PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 For me, I found that I was able to get good results by only adjusting M665 DEF, which relates to M665 R. The M665 DEF values were all very close to +/- 0.3 because of previous alignment/calibration work that I did.
 The same rule of thumb applies here as in the carbon paper tutorial for M665 R. I.E. ~0.1 mm change in dimensional accuracy corresponds to about ~0.1 mm change in M665 DEF.

 Zek Negus in the Facebook Group has achieved good results by adjusting M665 ABC.
 Note that he does not use my Python script and instead opts to use the Marlin4MPMD 1.3.3 flavor of G33.
 The M665 ABC parameters are related to the M665 L parameter.
+The general rule of thumb is that if your print is coming out too large, you should increase the rod length, and if the print is coming it too small, you should decrease the rod length.

 Once again, more details on these parameters are in the [Marlin4MPMD Calibration Wiki](https://github.com/mcheah/Marlin4MPMD/wiki/Calibration).